ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 ```
 {: pre}

-This example creates a replica file share for a source file share identified by ID:
+The following example creates a replica file share for a source file share that is identified by ID.

 ```bash
 ibmcloud is share-replica-create --name replica-share-3 --zone us-south-3 --profile tier-5iops --replication-cron-spec '10 05 * * *' --source-share 2c4c32f9-9d25-43df-9d59-3874a81ec46e